Exploring stories of hope

 - What more would you like to do to work in culturally collaborative ways?

-First Nations communities have been working to shift practitioners towards community-driven opportunities for healing that honour local knowledge and skills.
+Aboriginal and Torres Strait Islander communities have been working to shift practitioners towards community-driven opportunities for healing that honour local knowledge and skills.

 This video, developed in the Northern Territory, sets the tone for how a sense of yarning in your relationships and interactions can support the wellbeing of children and families.